Troopers: Missing 10-year-old Alaska girl found dead | New Country 923

 ANCHORAGE, Alaska (AP) — A 10-year-old girl has been found dead Friday, authorities said, more than a week after she was reported missing in a remote Inupiat Eskimo town on Alaska’s northwestern coast.

-Alaska State Troopers said Ashley Johnson-Barr’s remains were found east of Kotzebue.
+Ashley Johnson-Barr’s remains were found east of Kotzebue, Alaska State Troopers said.

+Late Friday night, FBI spokeswoman Staci Feger-Pellessier said that 41-year-old Peter Wilson of Kotzebue is facing charges of making false statements to a federal agent investigating the girl’s death.
+Wilson is being transferred to Anchorage, Feger-Pellessier said.

 The girl was last seen playing with friends at a local park Sept.
 6. Her cellphone was later found a half mile from Rainbow Park, in the opposite direction of her home in the community of 3,100 people.